The best International Women’s Day playlist

 Janelle Monáe- Django Jane

-With songs like Pynk, I like it and Screwed Janelle Monáe needs no introduction.
-She’s the only well known mainstream artist which I chose to add to this playlist.
-Django Jane plays tribute to Quentin Tarantino’s film Django Unchained which deals with slavery.
-This song seeks to celebrate black women and the video is colourful, glamourous and just wow
+With songs like Pynk, I like it, and Screwed Janelle Monáe needs no introduction.
+She’s the only well-known mainstream artist that I chose to add to this playlist.
+Django Jane plays tribute to Quentin Tarantino’s film Django Unchained, which deals with slavery.
+This song seeks to celebrate black women, and the video is colourful, glamorous, and just wow.

 Little Simz-Venom

 Simbiatu “Simbi” Abisola Abiola Ajikawo is an English rapper, singer and actress.
 She started recording at 9 years old and released her music in her teens.
-Highly underated Little Simz belts out hard hitting lyrics in Venom.
+Highly underrated Little Simz belts out hard-hitting lyrics in Venom.
 She raps about smashing the rap hierarchy and patriarchal society in order to make her voice heard in Venom.

 Wishing you a great International Women’s Day.